-Forms for filing notices of proposed transactions covered by the CBC Act are available from the Federal Reserve Banks.
-When a substantially complete notice is received by the Federal Reserve Bank, a letter of acknowledgement will be sent to the acquiring person indicating the date of receipt.
-The transaction may be completed 61 days or more after that date unless the acquiring person has been notified by the Board that the acquisition has been disapproved or that the 60-day period has been extended as provided for in subparagraph (j)(1)of the CBC Act.
-To avoid undue interference with normal business transactions, the Board may issue a notice of its intention not to disapprove a proposal, after consulting the relevant state banking authorities as the CBC Act requires.
+The transaction may be completed 61 days after the date of receipt stated in the acknowledgment letter, unless the acquiring person has been notified by the Board that the acquisition has been disapproved or that the 60-day period has been extended as provided for in subparagraph (i)(1) of the CBC Act.
+To avoid undue interference with normal business transactions, the Board may issue a notice of its intention not to disapprove a proposal, after consulting with the relevant state banking authorities as the CBC Act requires.

-2090.1.1 INFORMATION TO BE CONTAINED IN NOTICES
+2090.1.3 INFORMATION TO BE INCLUDED IN NOTICES

-The CBC Act requires a "person" proposing to acquire control of a bank holding company or state member bank to file a notice with the Federal Reserve Board containing personal and biographical information, detailed financial information, details of the proposed acquisition, information on any structural or managerial changes contemplated for the institution, and other relevant information required by the Board.
+The CBC Act requires a person proposing to acquire control of a bank holding company or state member bank to file a notice with the Federal Reserve Board that includes biographical and financial information on the filers; details of the proposed acquisition; information on any proposed structural, managerial, or financial changes that would affect the banking organization to be acquired; and other relevant information required by the Board.